Muhammad-Mohsen/minimalist-music-kotlin/README.md

 A light weight, folder-based clean music player made in WPF (although there's no MVVM involved).
 It's by no means a fleshed-out player; There's no playlist management, no equalizer, etc.

-A minimalist, folder-based music player that is open-source, and ad-free

 ## Features
 - Supports pretty much all audio file formats (has nothing to do with me, that's just the native Android MediaPlayer)
 - Built-in explorer